-- Have federal, state, or local directories of certified minority-, women-, Veteran-owned and other disadvantaged businesses been explored?
-Numerous sources may help you identify businesses that have been certified by a government entity as a minority-, women-, Veteranowned or other disadvantaged business. - Have state or local government's small and minority business contracting offices been contacted?
+- How have federal, state, or local directories of certified minority-, women-, Veteran-owned and other disadvantaged businesses been explored?
+Numerous sources may help you identify businesses that have been certified by a government entity as a minority-, women-, Veteran-owned or other disadvantaged business. - How have state or local government's small and minority business contracting offices been contacted?
 Many state and local governments have offices that serve as a conduit on key issues affecting the small and disadvantaged business communities.
-They may also provide services to connect minority- and women-owned and other disadvantaged small businesses to contracting and procurement opportunities. - What Chambers of Commerce are in the project area?
+They may also provide services to connect minority- and women-owned and other disadvantaged small businesses to contracting and procurement opportunities. - What Chambers of Commerce are in the project area, and how have they been engaged?
 There are many chambers that specifically represent minority-, women-, Veteran-owned and other disadvantaged businesses.
 Working with these chambers can help you identify and connect with minority-, women-, Veteran-owned and other disadvantaged businesses. - Have project business hosted or participated in supplier diversity programs or training?
 To increase supplier diversity, many companies host supplier diversity programs and training to identify and connect with minority-, women-, Veteran-owned and other disadvantaged businesses.

-For more information on the following topics, see the Community Benefits Plan Frequently Asked Questions (FAQs).
+For more information on the following topics, see the Community Benefits Plan Frequently Asked Questions (FAQs).2